slsa-framework/slsa/docs/spec/v1.0/principles.md

 and packaging systems---and then automatically verify the many artifacts produced by those systems.

-**Reasoning**: Trusted computing bases are unavoidable, but analysis to establish that trust is difficult and expensive.
+**Reasoning**: Trusted computing bases are unavoidable---there's no choice but to trust some systems.
 It's infeasible to harden and audit thousands of bespoke build systems.

-We can, however, do this for a small number of general purpose systems. **Once those systems are trusted, we can verify the supply chain of _artifacts_ by ensuring that they were produced by trusted systems**.
+It's difficult and expensive manual work to harden and verify each individual system, and each system increases the attack surface.
+Verifying that an artifact is produced by a trusted system, though, is easy to automate.

+To simultaniously scale and reduce attack surfaces, it is most efficient to trust a limited numbers of systems and then automate verification of the artifacts produced by those systems.
+The attack surfaces and work to estalish trust does not scale with the number of artifacts produced, as happens when artifacts each use a different trusted system.

 **Benefits**: Allows SLSA to scale to entire ecosystems or organizations with a near-constant amount of central work.